vero-nika-2828/GlottoLotto_Matching-game/README.md

 # Features

-The website is comprised of 3 pages: Home, Portfolio and Contact page.
+The website is comprised of 4 pages: Main Menu, Level A1-A2 and Level B1-B2.

-Home page is divided into 4 sections: Hero image, Title, About and Reviews.
+Main menu consists of logo, short introduction to the game and navigation menu.
+Each navigation menu opens an associated modal.

-Portfolio page consists of pictures organised in a grid.
+Level A1-A2 and Level B1-B2 consists of the header suggesting what level it relates, brief one sentence instructions, and a card grid of 16 cards.

-Contact page contains the contact information for the photographer.
+404 page contains text notifying the user that the page doesn't exist and allows them to return back to the main menu

 ## Logo and Navigations Bar